SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 A nonfailable initializer can delegate to another nonfailable initializer or to an ``init!`` failable initializer.
-A nonfailable initializer can delegate to an ``init?`` failable initializer by forced unwrapping the result of the superclass's initializer --- for example, by writing ``super.init()!``.
+A nonfailable initializer can delegate to an ``init?`` failable initializer by force-unwrapping the result of the superclass's initializer --- for example, by writing ``super.init()!``.

 Initialization failure propagates through initializer delegation.